Sammicademy/sammi-edu/README.md

 ## Sammi Education Platform

 # Demo Version

 https://sammi-education.vercel.app

-# Storybook
+# Storybook - UI Components

 https://63f880954278453014129d03-ftlmazltxj.chromatic.com/?path=/story/components-advantages--advantage

 # Description

 Education platform to collected all popular courses and books.
 You can find the best courses to fit you with your dream.

 #Stack

 - TypeScript
 - NextJS
 - ReactJS